aerotron1/ISDB/README.md

 1. What have you done so far

-- Look into user endpoint, token based authorisatiion.
 - Define and create a Schema and model with reference to the model diagram for all entities.
 - Update routes with required methods.

 2. What are you going to work on next

+- Fixed error with Routes by changing the mongodb connection from localhost to loopback address.
+Which showed the data such as album information.
-- Look into the rest of the endpoints and add token based authorisation where required.
+- Look into the rest of the endpoints to ensure all endpoints protected.

 3. What blockers you have (if any)